(As approved October 20, 2006)

 Section 3.
 Alumni chapters that hold at least one meeting or activity annually shall be considered Active Chapters.

 Section 4.
 Chapters that do not hold one meeting or activity annually shall be considered Liaison Chapters.
-Each Liaison Chapter recognized by the GUAA Board shall have one liaison or contact person.
+Each Liaison Chapter shall have one liaison or contact person, that shall be recognized by the GUAA Board.
 Such chapters may become Active again at any time by vote of at least five alumni life members from the local community.

 Section 1.
 Any active or associate member may submit proposed amendments to these Bylaws in writing to the Board of Directors at any time.
 Each proposed amendment must be accompanied by a rationale.

 Section 2.
-All proposed amendments to the Bylaws, with accompanying rationales, shall be disseminated to active and associate life members at least 30 days before the deadline for receiving ballots.
+All proposed amendments to the Bylaws, with accompanying rationales, shall be reviewed by the GUAA Board of Directors. .

 Section 3.
 An affirmative vote of two-thirds of associate and active members casting valid votes shall be required to adopt a proposed amendment.